NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/plugin_bridges.md

 if __name__ == "__main__":
     main()
 ```
+As you can see, the PlannerPyPlugin has additionally a caching feature which returns a sliced version of the last planned path if it's suitable for the requested start and goal.
+This reduces oscillation in the planned paths and reduces computation time because the planning algorithm must only run when a complete new route is requested.
+It is enabled by default, but can be disabled.
+For further details, look into the documentation of the PlannerPyPlugin.

 If you want to create your own plugin implementation, the service must be named under the following scheme: `/<namespace>/<plugin_name>/create_plan`.
 The corresponding service definition can be found in `sopias4_msgs/srv/CreatePlan.srv`.

 (heading-target)=
-### GlobalPlannerTestserver
+### GlobalPlannerTestServer
 This node enabled the offline testing of the planner implementation without a need of running the actual robot or the whole Navigation2 stack.
 For this purpose recorded service requests are loaded from a JSON file and then can be send by the ROS2 service `/send_test_request`.

-The launch file `bringup_test_system_planner.launch.py` can be used to launch this testsystem and a RViz visualization.
+The launch file `bringup_test_system_planner.launch.py` can be used to launch this test-system and a RViz visualization.
 The only needed launch-argument is `plugin_name:=<name of the tested plugin>`.
 The launch command could look like the following: `ros2 launch sopias4_framework bringup_test_system_planner.launch.py plugin_name:=astar`.
 In the development container this could also be launched with the shortcut `sopias4-testsystem-planner plugin_name:=astar`.
 The node to be tested still need to be started manually.

 To send a test request simply call the service  with `ros2 service call /send_test_request std_srvs/srv/Empty`.
-In the development container this is also shortcutted with `sopias4-testrequest-planner`.
+In the development container this is also shortcut with `sopias4-testrequest-planner`.

 ## LayerBridge
 A costmap layer provide one layer to the costmap.
 In the background, all layers are merged together by choosing the maximum value from all layers for a specific cell.
 Thus, only high costs of the layer have the potential to be represented in the final costmap and low costs are tending to get discarded when other layers have higher costs there.

-For using the Pluginbridge for this, it can be configured by adding following to your Navigation 2 configuration (for global costmap simply change `local_costmap` to `global_costmap`):
+For using the PluginBridge for this, it can be configured by adding following to your Navigation 2 configuration (for global costmap simply change `local_costmap` to `global_costmap`):
 ```YAML
 local_costmap:
     local_costmap: